Kingxukai/linux/Documentation/driver-api/memory-devices/ti-emif.rst

 - IP revision
 - PHY type

-Interface to the external world
+Interface to the woke external world
 ===============================
 EMIF driver registers notifiers for voltage and frequency changes affecting EMIF and takes appropriate actions when these are invoked.